 | Low cost | High cost |

-| Little irritation | Increased irritation |
+| Less irritation | Increased irritation |

 | Low absorption | Increased absorption |

-How should we view the 'miracle reviews' on social media?
+How should we view the “miracle reviews” on social media?

 | Item | Prostaglandin | Minoxidil |